cms-tau-pog/TauFW/PicoProducer/python/corrections/README.md

 ### Computing the b tag efficiencies
 The b tag efficiencies are analysis-dependent.
 They can be computed from the analysis output run on MC samples.
-For each MC event, fill the numerator and denominator histograms with `BTagWeightTool.fillEfficiencies`, after removing overlap with other selected objects, e.g. the muon and tau object in [`ModuleMuTau.py`](../python/analysis/ModuleMuTau.py):
+For each (pre-)selected MC event, fill the numerator and denominator histograms with `BTagWeightTool.fillEfficiencies`, after removing overlap with other selected objects, e.g. the muon and tau object in [`ModuleMuTau.py`](../python/analysis/ModuleMuTau.py):
 <pre>
   def analyze(self, event):